 Information for travellers

-Greater Sunraysia Pest Free Area
+Travelling into the Greater Sunraysia Pest Free Area

-Host produce cannot be brought into the PFA unless you have a certificate for fruit fly freedom or treatment issued by Agriculture Victoria or an accredited business (grower or packer).
+QFF host fruit and vegetables cannot be brought into the PFA unless you have a certificate for fruit fly freedom or treatment issued by Agriculture Victoria or an accredited business (grower or packer).

-Heavy fines apply if you are caught taking host fruit or fruiting vegetables into the Greater Sunraysia Pest Free Area without a certificate.
-Without a certificate, host fruit or fruiting vegetables must be disposed of in quarantine bins located on the roadside before entering the PFA.
+Fines may apply if you are caught taking host fruit or vegetables into the PFA without a certificate.
+Host fruit and vegetables without a certificate must be disposed of in quarantine bins located on the roadside before entering the PFA.

-Restrictions may also apply to carrying fruit fly host materials into other Australian states and territories.
+Restrictions may also apply to carrying QFF host fruit and vegetables into other Australian states and territories.

 For more information, visit the Australian Interstate Quarantine website.